CSE312/Course_Project/README.md

 4) Open http://localhost:8000/
    >`http://localhost:8000`

-5) Once you are down with testing the database and web application, delete the docker composer.
+5) Once you are done with testing the database and web application, delete the docker composer.
    >`docker-compose down`

 ## Side Note